Contents

 When you visit a website, your computer sends the domain name (for example, google.com) to a domain name system (DNS) server.
 The DNS server will then return the IP address associated with the domain name, which the browser requires in order to be able to connect to the website.

-Most routers will use the DNS servers that your ISP runs.
+Most routers will use the DNS servers that your broadband provider runs.
 However, sometimes they’re just unresponsive, or have really poor latency.

-To resolve this, simply tell your computer or phone to connect to different DNS servers – there are plenty of free ones out there.
+To resolve this, you can tell your computer or phone to connect to different, faster DNS servers.

 Here’s how to do this on Windows 10.
 We’ll be using Cloudflare’s DNS server – 1.1.1.1 and its backup, 1.0.0.1.